briandfoy/perl7faq/README.md

 ## What will /usr/bin/perl be?

 We don't know the answer to this one yet. _/usr/bin/perl_ is the system Perl.
 For at least a decade, I have been telling people not to use the system `perl` for user code.
 This is the `perl` that the system employs to handle system Perl programs.
-So, that system can choose what they need.
-We are working with major packagers to figure out what works best.
+Each system will choose what they need, and it's likely they will stick with Perl 5 since everything using it will not have tested against or migrated to Perl 7 (because it doesn't exist yet).
+We are working with major packagers to figure out what works best for them.
 On my macOS box, that's v5.18 (and soon [won't be there at all](https://developer.apple.com/documentation/macos_release_notes/macos_10_15_beta_release_notes)), but they are also taking it away.

 Relying on the system means you let someone else make the decision for you, and it's a bigger problem than migrating to Perl 7, or even Perl at all.
 Let's say that your system provides an out-of-date `perl`, which is not uncommon.
 Then you update to v5.26.
 Now your regexes break because you have an [unescaped left brace](https://www.effectiveperlprogramming.com/2017/04/you-must-escape-the-left-brace-in-a-regex/).
-Since you didn't control a key aspect of your user application, you didn't control the system decision to break your code.
+Since you didn't control a key aspect of your user application, you didn't control the system's decision to break your code.
 People often find these issues after a system upgrade (planned or otherwise).

 Having said that, in my guess, is that we'll have something close to the Python situation, where there's `python`, `python2`, and `python3`.
 So, we'd have `perl` (whatever the system needs, likely the same thing they are using now), `perl5` (a symlink to `perl`), and `perl7` (A different binary).
 That's just my guess based on how I've seen these things work elsewhere.